favorov/best-friends/R/best.friends/README.md

 ===

 This is R implementation of the best.friends test.
-The idea is: we have T tags and M collections and collection-to-tag attention described as a |T|x|C| matrix.
+The idea is: we have T tags and C collections and collection-to-tag attention described as a |T|x|C| matrix.
 Attention is a metaphor for any relation, weight, load, etc.
-The ranks of attentions of a collection to all tags are referred to as importance.
+First, we rank all attentions of a collection to all tags.
+The ranks are referred to as importance of the tags to the collection.

 If a tag is important for a collection more than by chance, the collection is tag's friend and the tag is the collection's marker.
+"By chance" (null model)" implies uniform distribution of the tag's importance in different collections.

 0.0.1 - initial version.
 0.1.1 - p-value calculated.